cocos/cocos-docs/en/getting-started/first-game/index.md

     }
     ```

-6. Click the **Preview** button to see the new jump effect in the open browse by clicking the left or right mouse button.
+6. Click the **Preview** button to see the new jump animation in the open browse by clicking the left or right mouse button.

     ![preview with jump](./images/preview-with-jump.gif)